Tech-Revaluation-Org/RTT/README.md

 # RTT
-Real Time Transaction is a technology . whare can translate video do , audio to subtitles and native languages
+Real Time Transaction is a technology . where can translate video do , audio to subtitles and native languages